garamond13/ReShade-shaders/Addons/GrisGraphicalUpgrade/README.md

 - Copy **GrisGraphicalUpgrade.addon64** the games folder where **GRIS.exe** is (ReShade should be installed in the same folder).

 ## Compilation
-- You can clone [ReShade](https://github.com/crosire/reshade) and add FarCry2GraphicalUpgrade project to Examples solution, then build the project.
+- You can clone [ReShade](https://github.com/crosire/reshade) and add GrisGraphicalUpgrade project to Examples solution, then build the project.